tbroadley/spellchecker-cli/README.md

 ## Development

-Run `npm install` to install dependencies and `npm run build` to build the project.
-Then, run `node lib/index.js` to run Spellcheck CLI.
+Run `npm install` to install dependencies.
+Then, run `npx ts-node src/` to run Spellcheck CLI.
 You can also run `npm run spellchecker` to run Spellcheck CLI against its own documentation, `npm run lint` to lint the JavaScript source files, and `npm run test` to run the test suite.